Turkey Roulade with Apple Cranberry Chutney Stuffing

-- Heat 2 tablespoons oil in a large heavy skillet over medium heat.
+- Heat 2 Tablespoons oil in a large heavy skillet over medium heat.
 Add the diced onion, celery and Apple Cranberry Chutney.
-Saute 5 minutes.
+Sauté 5 minutes.
 Add the garlic and bacon, cook 2 minutes.
-Add the stuffing mix, 1 1/2 teaspoons of sage, 1 1/2 cups chicken stock, salt and pepper to taste, cranberries and egg.
+Add the stuffing mix, 1 1/2 teaspoons sage, 1 1/2 cups chicken stock, salt and pepper to taste, cranberries and egg.
 Mix and remove from heat.

 - Place a rack in a roasting pan.
 Place the stuffed turkey breast seam side down

-- Roast the turkey for 1 ½ to 2 hours, until a thermometer reads 150 degrees in the center.
+- Roast the turkey for 1 1/2 to 2 hours, until a thermometer reads 150 degrees F. in the center.
 Remove the turkey from the oven and place on a cutting board.
 Tent with aluminum foil and let rest while you make the gravy.

 - Add the cider, 1/2-1 cup stock, vinegar and 1/2 teaspoon sage to the roasting pan, bring to a boil, and cook, stirring occasionally, until the liquid is reduced by 1/3, about 10 minutes.
 Slowly add the cornstarch mixture, stirring constantly, and cook for 3 minutes more.
 The gravy should not be thick.